Where can I have a balance?

 What information will you need about me and what do you do with that information?

-I will need to take a full medical history at your first appointment.
+I will need to take a full medical history before your first appointment in the clinic.
 This includes any previous surgeries or injuries and general lifestyle information.
 This is so I can build a picture of the stresses and strains your body has encountered through the years and consider whether they could be affecting anything you are currently having issues with.
 Everything in the body is linked so yes, the broken toe you had when you were aged 5 could still be having an impact on you!
 All information is confidential and kept in accordance with The Data Protection Act 1984.

 Is there anything that would mean I can’t have a treatment?